2013 Ladies Tour of Qatar: Stage 3

 The 86 riders remaining in the race took off from the Al Thakhira harbour.
 It would be another day across the peninsula under the influence of strong winds.
 Despite several attempts, the pack remained bunched all the way to Al Zubara, north-west of Qatar.
 The first hour had an average speed of 48 kilometres per hour.
 The first bonus sprint was won by Kirsten Wild As the pack headed up north and the wind started blowing sideways, several riders failed to keep up with the pace.
 While a crash occurred in the peloton, a group of 18 ladies pulled away including race leader Chloe Hosking, Ellen van Dijk, Wild, Gracie Elvin, and Trixi Worrack.
 The front group enjoyed a 40" lead at km 83 on a group of 22 including Cromwell, Gilmour and Bronzini.
 With 25 kilometres to go, as the riders entered the final circuit, the first two groups bunched up together again.
-8 riders gave it a go but where rapidly caught before reaching Madinat Al Shamal for the second bonus sprint won by Lisa Brennauer ahead of Chantal Blaak, who had both broken away just before crossing the line.
+8 riders gave it a go but were rapidly caught before reaching Madinat Al Shamal for the second bonus sprint won by Lisa Brennauer ahead of Chantal Blaak, who had both broken away just before crossing the line.
 Wild powered to third spot ahead of the pack, 5" adrift.
 With 10 kilometres to go, Brennauer and Blaak could still enjoy a 10" lead.
 Both were first caught by Fahlin and Cantele and then by the whole golden jersey group with 5 kilometres to go.
 Just under 40 riders moved closer to the finish line.
 With under 3 kilometres to go, race leader Hosking suffered a puncture.
 Despite being eventually given the winner's time, she could no longer hope for stage victory and extra bonus seconds.
 Well helped out by her Team Argos–Shimano teammates, Wild powered to a second consecutive stage win, beating Ellen van Dijk and Giorgia Bronzini.

 The Dutch lady claimed her fifth victory in Qatar and took command of the overall standings, with a 3" lead over Gilmour and 16" over Elvin, while she also leads the points’ standings.
 Hosking remains best young rider of the event and will carry the White Pearl jersey during the 4th stage.